kimmo1019/kimmo1019.github.io/content/research/index.md

 ## Vision

 The next decades will witness data science advance not just through more powerful AI, but also through the principled integration of AI and statistics.
-By combining the flexibility and scale of modern AI techniques with the statistical rigor, interpretability, our lab is committed to building this bridge, with a dual focus on methodological innovation and scientific impact.
+By combining the flexibility and scale of modern AI techniques with the statistical rigor and interpretability, our lab is committed to building this bridge, with a dual focus on methodological innovation and scientific impact.
 We aim to create tools that are not only pratically powerful but also trustworthy, reproducible, and transformative for the biomedical sciences.